 The insect collection

 In our collection management we accept the profiling system developed at the Entomological Collection of the Smithsonian Institution.
 This system was originally described in two papers by Ronald J. McGinley (1989, 1992) and since then has been adopted by many museums.
-Click here to examine the profile of our collection.

 More detailed information on particular orders